 For reviving languages that are no longer spoken it can sometimes be the case that an outsider, such as a linguist, is the person who knows the most about the language.
 In such a situation it might be necessary for that outsider to take the role of the main teacher of the language in the early stages, until local people have gained enough ability in the language to take over teaching it themselves.
 It would also be a good idea for everyone to get some assistance from a teacher, especially a language teacher, to develop and deliver a successful program.

-the community wants.
-However, the best outcomes will be achieved
+what the community wants.
+However, the best outcomes will be

-if they work in partnership with community members and a trained
+achieved if they work in partnership with community members

-help community members develop as speakers and teachers.
+to help community members develop as speakers and

 There are two major issues to deal with here.
 One is not being able to ask native speakers the Ďrightí way to say something, and the other is not being able to hear the language spoken regularly by by a lot of different people.
 For reviving languages these are very common problems.
 It may be the case that the teacher is also a learner herself, and that there is not a lot of information recorded about the language.
 This makes matters difficult, but doesnít have to make it impossible.